Last fact-checked: 18 August 2020

-As laser skin resurfacing is considered to be a surgical procedure, there is a certain amount of downtime, and like all surgical procedures, it carries a risk.
+As laser skin resurfacing is considered to be a surgical procedure, there is a certain amount of downtime and, as with all surgeries, carries some risk.
 People vary in their body’s reactions, how quickly they heal and their anatomy, so outcomes are never entirely predictable.
 You can limit your risks by ensuring your laser skin resurfacing is performed by a qualified and experienced surgeon.

 Medical Departures helps you to find suitably qualified surgeons by running some background checks, including legal/criminal proceedings; qualifications and professional memberships.
 Visiting clinics and collating real patient reviews is also part of our measures to ensure that we have a well-rounded view so that our patients can choose in confidence.

 Laser skin resurfacing works by removing the outer layers of damaged skin, which promotes the growth of new, smoother, tighter skin.

 The procedure can help to reduce the appearance of fine lines, particularly around the eyes and mouth, and it is also used in treating areas of uneven pigmentation and facial scars.
 It can be carried out on the whole face, or specific areas, either as a stand-alone treatment or in conjunction with other cosmetic surgery, such as an eyelid lift.

 Laser resurfacing is usually performed on an out-patient basis, unless you are having an extensive procedure, or combining it with other surgery, in which case you may be admitted to the hospital as an inpatient.

 If you are having extensive treatment, a general anesthetic will be given, but otherwise you will be given a local anesthetic with sedation.
 The procedure is fairly swift, on average around half an hour, but up to two hours if a larger area is being treated.

 A laser beam is passed over the skin, back and forth, until the surgeon reaches the level where the line, wrinkle or scar is less visible.
 Following treatment, cream, ointment or even a bandage may be applied, which will protect the skin for the next few days.

 It is important to note that the more aggressive the treatment, then the longer the downtime is likely to be.